SamarHarbieh/equitick-frontend/front/README.md

 ### Setup

 - clone the repository
-- switch to the development branch
+- switch to the production branch
 - run npm install

 #### Run the project